vbrusca/JsonPL/README.md

    ]
 }
 </pre>
-In the previous example the entire string, <#.vars.ptr1>, is replaced with the value contained in the specified string variable, ptr1.
-This can be a reference path the is valid on the specified server, http://localhost:8000/.
+In the previous example the entire string, <#.vars.ptr1>, is replaced with the value contained in the specified local string variable, ptr1.
+This can be a reference path that is valid on the specified server, http://localhost:8000/.
 Without this distinction all reference replacement occurs on the specified server so no local values can be used.

 ## URL Referencing:
 Now you can specify a URL that points to a server that handles the specific JSON based requests from Json PL.